 Kraken takes its security seriously, as you might imagine from a company that began with the pending implosion of its predecessor.
 They do a stunning amount of digital business in a day, so it’s easy to understand why, but the rigor of authentication and testing can test the patience of professional traders who are accustomed to doing a higher volume of trades quickly.

-When a customer begins an account, they’ll enter verification information, and then wait for it to be verified.
+When a customer begins an account, they’ll enter verification information (perform a KYC test), and then wait for it to be verified.
 It can take up to two days to verify the information before users are eligible to make their first trade.
 Each tier of trading requires higher levels of verification, which can get exhausting when dealing with customer support.

 All of Krakens’ coin storage is kept offline in safe air-gapped cold storage, which makes it almost impossible for hackers to penetrate.